cstroe/metra-schedule-diff-tool/README.md

 ## Comparing schedules

 Comparing a schedule is done by running the entrypoint in the `ScheduleDiff` class.
+The HTML files for the report are saved to the `target` directory, named `<direction>-diff.html`.

 ## Other interesting projects